 The Specialist Agriculture Program at Kelmscott Senior High School is aimed at academically capable students with a keen interest in agriculture and the biological sciences.

 This program enables students to develop practical skills relevant to plant and animal enterprises while extending their understanding of the concepts underpinning food and fibre production in modern Australia.
-Activities include industry-relevant excursions and students also have the opportunity to participate in activities run by the Primary Industry Centre for Science Education through Curtin University.
+Activities include industry-relevant excursions, presentations by industry and academic experts and many practical activities designed to give students hands-on experience.
+The Kelmscott Senior High School Agriculture Faculty enjoys good working relationships with Murdoch University and The University of Western Australia which brings about significant advantages including access to the universities, their staff and resources.

 A Further Opportunity for Specialist Agriculture Students

-During during their first year at high school students are selected for the Kelmscott Extension Programs (K.E.P.) in English, Mathematics and Society & Environment.
-K.E.P. students study accelerated programs and are involved in Master Classes after school hours, excursions related to their learning activities and enter a range of national academic competitions.
+During their first year at high school, students are selected for the K.E.P.
+Programs in English, Mathematics, Humanities & Social Sciences and Science.
+K.E.P. students study accelerated programs and are involved in excursions related to their learning activities and enter a range of national academic competitions.